Updated October 2019

 - De Kas – A one-off.
 Romantic, packed with the wow-factor, a bucket-list kinda place (pictured)

 - Wilde Zwijnen – Avoid the tourists at this sensational unpretentious food-lovers paradise in the hip East of the city

-Best for a buzzy, hip or cosy vibe along with great food
+Best for a buzzy, hip vibe and hanging with the beautiful people